DataDog/terraform-provider-datadog/website/docs/r/monitor.html.markdown

     * `composite`
 * `name` - (Required) Name of Datadog monitor
 * `query` - (Required) The monitor query to notify on with syntax varying depending on what type of monitor you are creating.
-See [API Reference](http://docs.datadoghq.com/api) for options.
+Note this is not the same query you see in the UI, the format is different depending on the monitor `type`, please see the [API Reference](https://docs.datadoghq.com/api/?lang=python#create-a-monitor) for details. **Warning:** `terraform plan` won't perform any validation of the query contents.
 * `message` - (Required) A message to include with notifications for this monitor.
     Email notifications can be sent to specific users by using the same '@username' notation as events.
 * `escalation_message` - (Optional) A message to include with a re-notification.
 Supports the '@username'